Onepingonly/Onepingonly.github.io/_posts/2017-09-1-On-Battlecruisers.md

 Massie, Robert. *Castles of Steel: Britain, Germany, and the Winning of the Great War at Sea*.
 London and New York: Random House, 2003.

-Stille, Mark. *British Battlecruiser vs. German Battlecruiser*.
+Stille, Mark. *British Battlecruiser vs. German Battlecruiser: 1914-1916*.
 Oxford: Osprey, 2013.

 References: